 According to a 2015 global study published in Demographic Research, social scientists were wrong to predict the demise of religion.
-The study and its connected Pew Research Center report show that between 2010 and 2050, the growth of religious populations worldwide is projected to be 23 times larger than the growth of religiously unaffiliated populations.
-During this period, the number of people affiliated with a religion is expected to grow by 2.3 billion, from 5.8 billion in 2010 to 8.1 billion in 2050.
-By contrast, the number of people unaffiliated with any religion (including those who say their religion is "nothing in particular" as well as self-identifying agnostics and atheists) is projected to increase by only 0.1 billion, from 1.13 billion in 2010 to 1.23 billion in 2050.
-Also, in terms of population shares, this is significantly lower than the peak in the 1970s under communism when nearly one-in-five people worldwide were religiously unaffiliated, according to the World Religion Database (Brill).
+The study and its connected Pew Research Center report show that people who are religiously unaffiliated (including self-identifying atheists, agnostics and those who say their religion is "nothing in particular") will drop to 13% of the world's population in 2050, down from 16% in 2010.
+These are both significantly lower than the peak in the 1970s under communism when nearly one-in-five people were religiously unaffiliated.1